JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 4 - RxJs/Real time chat.md

 4. **User Account Management**

     - **`BehaviorSubject`**: Maintain the current user session state, updating reactively across the app (e.g., login/logout status). #DONE
+    - `AuthGuard`: Implement a route auth guard using the modern method displayed in the previous lesson
     - **`switchMap`**: Use for user authentication flows, where one asynchronous operation (like login) leads to another (fetching user profile).
 5. **Notifications and Alerts**